 Personal Information Protection Compliance

-We require personal information from our practitioners.
+We require personal information from our registrants.
 We collect information to carry out the regulation of the practice of dental assisting, as defined in the Health Professions Act (HPA).

 As a regulatory body, we must comply with the Personal Information Protection Act (PIPA).
-The purpose of PIPA is to recognize the right of the individual to have his or her personal information protected and the need of the organization to collect, use and disclose personal information for reasonable purposes.
+The purpose of PIPA is to recognize the right of the individual to have their personal information protected and the need of the organization to collect, use and disclose personal information for reasonable purposes.

 Collection of Personal Information

 We collect, use and disclose personal information for the purpose of regulating dental assisting, which includes conducting registrations, managing the continuing competence program, and conducting investigations regarding professional conduct.
 The information we collect includes names, contact information, educational information, payment information, as well as employment history and competence records.
 All information provided becomes part of a registrant’s record.
 At registration and renewal, individuals authorize us to collect, use and disclose personal information as required for reasonable matters including fulfillment of statutory requirements.